pablo-meier/Pablog/_src/posts/2010-03-31-paul-lil-misogynist.md

 Highlights are at 2:13 (I make some really amazing, kind of demonic throat sound), and the freak out at 3:10.

-Transcript of the scene after the jump...
+Transcript of the scene appended at the end...

 ----